 The authors cited recent findings that supported this trend in the general population, not just those individuals with a history of cardiovascular events.
 Among 1.6 million people in a meta-analysis, individuals who consumed four cups of coffee each day saw a 15 percent reduction in risk for heart disease, coronary heart disease, and all causes of death.
 Drinking more than four cups each day did not further reduce risk.

-Another study concluded that consuming two more cups each day, caffeinated or not, came with a 25 percent reduction in risk for heart disease mortality.
+Another study of coffee and heart disease concluded that consuming two more cups each day, caffeinated or not, came with a 25 percent reduction in risk for heart disease mortality.

 The protective effects of coffee upon individuals with heart disease, specifically, had previously been demonstrated by a slightly smaller study which saw a 40 percent lower risk of cardiovascular mortality among people who drank two or more cups of caffeinated coffee each day compared to people who drank one or no cups a day.